NLnetLabs/routinator/source/output-formats.rst

          rsync://rpki.ripe.net/repository/DEFAULT/73/fe2d72-c2dd-46c1-9429-e66369649411/1/49sMtcwyAuAW2lVDSQBGhOHd9og.roa,AS196615,93.175.147.0/24,24,2021-05-03 14:51:30,2022-07-01 00:00:00

 json
-      The VRP list is placed into a JSON object with a single element *roas* which contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorisation was derived in *ta*.
-This format is identical to that produced by the RIPE NCC RPKI Validator except for different naming of the trust anchor.
+      The VRP list is placed into a JSON object with an element *metadata* which contains the date in time the validation run completed, expressed in epoch in *generated* and human-readable in *generatedTime*.
+The element *roas* contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the authorisation was derived in *ta*.
+This format of the *roas* element is identical to that produced by the RIPE NCC RPKI Validator except for different naming of the trust anchor.

+      The object contains a *metadata* element containing the

       .. code-block:: text

          {
+           "metadata": {
+             "generated": 1626853335,
+             "generatedTime": "2021-07-21T07:42:15Z"
+           },
            "roas": [
              { "asn": "AS196615", "prefix": "2001:7fb:fd03::/48", "maxLength": 48, "ta": "ripe" },
              { "asn": "AS196615", "prefix": "2001:7fb:fd04::/48", "maxLength": 48, "ta": "ripe" },
              { "asn": "AS196615", "prefix": "93.175.147.0/24", "maxLength": 24, "ta": "ripe" }
            ]
          }

 jsonext
-      The list is placed into a JSON object with a single element *roas* which contains an array of objects with four elements each: The autonomous system number of the network authorized to originate a prefix in *asn*, the prefix in slash notation  in *prefix*, the maximum prefix length of the announced route  in *maxLength*.
+      The list is placed into a JSON object with an element *metadata* which contains the date in time the validation run completed, expressed in epoch in *generated* and human-readable in *generatedTime*.
+The element *roas* contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation  in *prefix*, the maximum prefix length of the announced route  in *maxLength*.